 Many executives say they use M&A (Mergers & Acquisitions) as a means to consolidate or expand the market position or increase its production efficiency.
 Most mergers and acquisitions, however, fail to create value, leading to the so-called ‘merger paradox’.
 By adopting a multidisciplinary and institutional perspective, this course aims to increase the understanding of merger determinants and effects.
-This course deals with the economic, legal and financial aspects of Mergers & Acquisitions (M&A).
+The course deals with the economic, legal and financial aspects of Mergers & Acquisitions (M&A).

 Bachelor and Master students with an interest in Law & Economics.
-Ph.D. students and young professionals are also welcome to apply.
+PhD students and young professionals are also welcome to apply.